zackhanni/soundslikesoma/_services/podcast-recording-studios.md

 - Additional seating, furnature, and other audio/video equipment available
 - Adding metadata and uploading to streaming platforms like YouTube, Twitch, Etc

-> Please <a href="/contact/">contact us</a> about scheduling, questions, and price estimates for any add-ons or special requests
+> Please <a href="/contact/">contact a podcast engineer</a> about scheduling, questions, and price estimates for any add-ons or special requests

 <p>{% include booking-buttons/podcast-video.html %}</p>